JosefJ/GMevents/events/coinfund/README.md

 price: 0

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: Vnitroblock
+venue: The venue will be shared with successful applicants.

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: 5. května 1640/65, 140 21 Praha 4
-address: Tusarova 31, 170 00 Praha 7
+address:

 # The category of the event.
 Valid options:
 # - conference